 273 Beacon was not listed in the 1909 and 1910 Blue Books.

-In the fall of 1909, 273 Beacon was purchased by Charles Davis, Jr., and his wife, Margaret (Homer) Davis.
-The sale was reported by the Boston Globe on November 11, 1909.
-They previously had lived at the Hotel Victoria at 273 Dartmouth, and before that at 227 Beacon.
-Margaret Davis is shown as the owner of 273 Beacon on the 1912 and 1917 Bromley maps.
+On October 30, 1909, 273 Beacon was purchased from George Putnam by Margaret (Homer) Davis, the wife of Charles Davis, Jr. They previously had lived at the Hotel Victoria at 273 Dartmouth, and before that at 227 Beacon.
 They also maintained a home in Nahant.

-Charles Davis was retired; he previously had been treasurer of the Atlantic Dyewood Company.
+Charles Davis (who was born Horatio Davis) was retired; he previously had been treasurer of the Atlantic Dyewood Company.

-They continued to live at 273 Beacon during the 1927-1928 winter season, but thereafter made Milton their year-round home.
-They continued to own 273 Beacon and are shown as the owners on the 1938 Bromley map.
+The Cushings lived at 273 Beacon during the 1927-1928 winter season, but thereafter again made Milton their year-round home.
+They continued to own 273 Beacon and lease it to others.

 By 1929, 273 Beacon was a dormitory for the Old Colony School.

-By 1932, the Cushing family hadconverted the house into a multiple dwelling, either apartments or a lodging house.
+By 1932, the Cushings had converted the house into a multiple dwelling, either apartments or a lodging house.

 Among the residents of 273 Beacon was Rose Rochelle (Goldberg) Levin Glazer, the former wife of Reuben Levin and of Max L. Glazer, who lived there from about 1939.
 She previously had lived in Brighton with her husband, Max Glazer, an attorney.
 She was a pianist and entertainer who performed as (and later legally changed her name to) Rose Rochelle.

-In April of 1946, Rose Rochelle (as Rose Goldberg) purchased 273 Beacon from George and Grace Cushing.
+On April 30, 1946, Rose Rochelle (as Rose Goldberg) purchased 273 Beacon from George and Grace Cushing.
 Over the coming years, she acquired several other houses in the Back Bay and South End which she operated as apartments or lodging houses, including 271 Beacon, which she acquired in September of 1955 and sold in July of 1957.

-In November of 1960, she transferred 273 Beacon and several other properties to herself as trustee of the Rochelle Realty Trust, the beneficiaries of which were her brothers, Abraham F. Goldbeck and Carl Goldberg; her sisters, Evelyn (Goldberg) Nectow and Gertrude (Goldberg) Sohn; her niece, Helen Brown, the daughter of Louis Goldberg; and the children of her brother, Robert Golden.
+On November 4, 1960, she transferred 273 Beacon and several other properties to herself as trustee of the Rochelle Realty Trust, the beneficiaries of which were her brothers, Abraham F. Goldbeck (Goldberg) and Carl Goldberg; her sisters, Evelyn (Goldberg) Nectow and Gertrude (Goldberg) Sohn; her niece, Helen Brown, the daughter of Louis Goldberg; and the children of her brother, Robert Golden (Goldberg).